A-theProgrammer/teamVIVILLON-Flexifit/README.md

-# FlexiFit - Gym Planner Software
+# FlexiFit - Workout Planner Software

 ## Project Overview
 **FlexiBuddy** is an adaptive application designed to function as a gym planner software.
 Built by **Team Vivilon**, this project aims to explore and implement the concepts of adaptive applications by providing a personalized workout experience.